“If I do not practice one day, I know it.

 If I do not practice the third day, the whole world knows it.”

 Ignacy Paderewski – Pianist, Composer, Politician

-PERFORMANCE is measured at many levels in a company:
+Performance is measured at many levels in an organization:

 Optimizing performance is only possible if there is an understanding of the strengths and weaknesses of individuals and groups of employees.